wingbotai/docs/doc/README.md

 Bot structure is divided into various building blocks.
 Each block represents mostly self-containt parts of conversation with specific goal.
 For example, one building block is about finding the right coffee machine, another is conversation about Saeco and yet another is conversation about product ranges.
 User position between blocks is very fluid, as they can switch between the blocks based on their questions.
 Such switch is serviced by function called callback (will be discussed further below).

+**Saeco bot structure**
+/img/bot_structure

 ### Building block structure

 Each block has one entry point and possibly multiple exit points.
 Conversation itself is then further divided into building block cells.

 ### Building block cells

-* Building block cells are the smalles parts of conversation between bot and user.
-Each building block maps small interaction - usually it is answer to user question and then providing means to continue in conversations, for example by quick reply suggestions.
+Building block cells are the smalles parts of conversation between bot and user.
+Each building block maps small interaction, usually it is answer to user question and then providing means to continue in conversations, for example by quick reply suggestions.
-* Every cell must have unique name (for example "Choose Temperature") that is used as refference for navigation between cells
+Every cell must have unique name (for example "Choose Temperature") that is used as refference for navigation between cells

-Bot utilizes 2 types of building block cells.

-#### Interaction

-Interaction represents one message exchange (=question & answer) between user and bot.
-Each interaction starts with bot reply to previous user action, can include more than one message and even a media files.
-Interaction ends by transfering user to another interaction (via quick reply or Go To feature) or by transfering user to different part of the bot.

-#### Responder

-Responder reacts to predefined intents.
-Consists of name, intent and selected action to this intent.

 Building block cells can have following types of content: